 Thanks to my father, despite being a farmer living in a remote area, he taught me how to read and write long before I was introduced to the school.
 When I was enrolled as grader one in the last months of 1991, I was already able to read and write in Tigrigna.
 I knew also A, B, Cs, and 1, 2, 3s in English.
 The school was then very easy for me.
 As a result of this, many students and teachers of my elementary school use to consider me as an exceptionally brilliant one.
 As this year was the first year where schools in Tigrai came into operation due to the long dreadful civil war that ended a few months ago, only grade one was opened.
 Due to this, I couldn’t be promoted to grade two in the second-half semester.

 My hobby of writing my feelings started before school.
 Then in school, I developed it.
-We had school clubs of all sorts and I was very active in the language, literature and related clubs.
-Many people from Adiabo, especially in the then woreda Adi Hagerai, surely have my image when reading poems for gatherings in public meetings, market places, school ceremonies, etc. I never stopped writing my own feelings until recently where I got stuck into unsorted out routine life cycles.
+We had school clubs of all sorts and I was very active in the language, literature, and related clubs.
+Many people from Adiabo, especially in the then woreda Adi Hagerai, surely have my image when reading poems for gatherings in public meetings, market places, school ceremonies, etc. I never stopped writing my own feelings until recently when I got stuck into unsorted out routine life cycles.
 After graduating from university, I was teaching in some universities and private colleges.
 Then I got some spare time to write.
-Some of the books I wrote were technical books prepared to fill the resource gap in those universities, colleges and TVET schools.
+Some of the books I wrote were technical books prepared to fill the resource gap in those universities, colleges, and TVET schools.
 Many of them, however, didn’t get published and distributed to where they were written for.
 There were many reasons for this, economic constraint being the most prominent factor.